prototypefund/Digital_Bargeld-docs/core/api-sync.rst

     the new version.

   :status 304 Not modified:
-    The server is already aware of this version of the wallet.
+    The server is already aware of this version of the client.
     Returned before 100 continue to avoid upload.

   :status 400 Bad request: